praktiskt/flinkctl/README.md

 # flinkctl
 A command line utility for managing remote Flink clusters and applications with a familiar api.

+## Why not use existing binary?
+In all honesty you probably should.
+I wanted to learn what's available from the Flink REST API so I figured I'd build my own client.
+In addition, `flinkctl` enables you to connect to remove clusters which is something I find useful.

 ## Status of project
 Lots of work to be done still, but currently it can do rudementary tasks. **Use this in production at your own risk, it's probably not stable.**